tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 ### Demo
 Now let's try it out!
 Start or restart your Django development server, and then point your web browser to Rango at `http://127.0.0.1:8000/rango/`.
 Use your new link to jump to the Add Category page, and try adding a category.
 The [figure below](#fig-ch7-add-cat) shows screenshots of the Add Category and Index Pages.
+In the screenshots, we add the category *Assembly*.

 {id="fig-ch7-add-cat"}
 >![Adding a new category to Rango with our new form.](images/ch7-add-cat.png)